Cornelis Speelman: Biography

 In 1645, he arrived in Batavia, Dutch East Indies.
-He became bookkeeper (boekhouder) in 1648 and underbuyer (onderkoopman) in 1649.
+He became bookkeeper (boekhouder) in 1648 and second merchant (onderkoopman) in 1649.
 He became secretary (secretaris) to the Dutch Council of the Indies (Raad van Indië).
 He travelled with ambassador Joan Cunaeus to Persia that year, and wrote an account of the voyage.
 They were received by the Shah Abbas II with great festivity.
 Even before his voyage came to an end, in 1652, he was promoted to buyer (koopman).

 On his return to Batavia, he took up a post in the office of the bookkeeper-general (boekhouder-generaal), for whom he deputed for a long time, and whom he succeeded in 1657.
 Meanwhile, he had married the fifteen-year-old Petronella Maria Wonderaer, daughter to the receiver-general (ontvanger-generaal).
 In 1659, he was placed in charge of the company's clerical and administrative staff (kapitein over de compagnie pennisten) in Batavia.
 In 1661, he became schepen van Batavia (a sort of alderman post connected with local government there).